How much does free advice cost?

 While there is a clear cost associated with engaging a financial adviser these subtler costs of not working with one when the situation warrants it should be taken into consideration.
 When you stand to gain more than the fee charged by your adviser, the time is right to ask for advice.

 EFPG prefers to follow the UK’s RDR framework even though there is no requirement to do so in Gibraltar.
 When providing advice e.g. for a personal pension plan we would state the cost of the advice to you, the costs associated with investing your pension contributions (trading and custody) and the costs of the selected investments so you can clearly see all of the costs associated with your pension arrangement.
-We do this to give you the comfort in knowing that your investment for your retirement has no hidden charges or commissions that could negatively affect the quality of your retirement.
+We are completely transparent in this respect to give you the comfort in knowing that your investment for your retirement has no hidden charges or commissions that could negatively affect the quality of your retirement.